 31. Ask for help and support

-To make this baby’s steps toward anxiety, it helps others to support us.
-Some of us do not believe and do not depend on anyone, and thus lose both comforts of relationship and self-expansion.
+Making this baby’s steps toward anxiety helps others to support us.
+Some of us do not believe and do not depend on anyone, and thus lose both comforts of relationships and self-expansion.
 The goal does not have to be independent, but we understand that our strength does not diminish if we are contradictory and seek support.

 32. Ability to withstand rejection